 Due to the current travel ban, most trips to Canada cannot take place.
 However, exceptions may be made in certain situations.
 For example, if the travel purpose is very important, or if the traveller is an immediate family member of a Canadian citizen or resident.
-This page explains the exemptions that are currently in place and the procedures that must be followed.
+On occassion, relatives of Canadian citizens or persons who are (legally) permanently staying in Canada, but who are not immediate family members, are also allowed.
+This page explains the exceptions that are currently in place and the procedures that must be followed.

 eTA Canada not a guarantee for entry